 Treating Birth Asphyxia

-Getting fast and effective treatment for your infant as soon as asphyxia is detected is critical to decreasing the chances of short-term or long-term damage to your child.
-The quicker the problem is noticed and rectified, the better chance your baby has of not being permanently disabled by the lack of oxygen.
-Mild cases of birth asphyxia are treated with immediate breathing support until the baby can breathe well on his or her own.
+Getting fast and effective treatment, such as oxygen therapy, for your infant as soon as asphyxia is detected is critical to decreasing the chances of short-term or long-term damage to your child.
+The quicker the problem is noticed and rectified, the better chance the lack of oxygen will not permanently disable your baby.
+Mild cases of birth asphyxia are treated with immediate breathing support until the baby can breathe well on its own.

 Babies with more serious signs of asphyxia may need a breathing machine, respiratory therapy, fluids, and medicine to control blood pressure and prevent seizures.
-In extreme or unique cases, more advanced techniques can be used to treat birth asphyxia.
+In extreme or unique cases, more advanced techniques can treat birth asphyxia.
 These include:

 - High-frequency ventilation